NuttaponJT/line-bot-control-panel-react/README.md

-Using nest.js to building webservice to handle line webhook.
+This project going to be frontend control panel of line bot.